Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/04-helper-functions.md

 ### !callout-info

-## Assigning Variables to Function Calls
+## Capturing the Return Value of Function Calls in Variables

 Let's recall our learnings from the `Return keyword` section of the previous Functions.
-If a function has a return value, we can assign a variable to its function call and expect a value.
+If a function has a return value, we often want to capture that value and use it in our code.
+The way to do this is to call the function with a variable assignment.
+The syntax for this is _variable = function call_.
+We set the variable that we want to store the return value of the function equal to the function call.
+When this syntax is executed, first the function will run, and then the return value of the function will be stored in the variable.

 Let's breakdown the `sub_total` variable assignment in `display_order_summary`:

     - `sub_total` is assigned to the function call, `calculate_subtotal`.
     - `calculate_subtotal` runs and returns a value of 40 when finished.